 Its been years since I've built my own computer and my 400 still runs great and I'd rather not ruin that, so any tips you guys can give would be appreciated.

 Correct.
-Here are the instructions to open the case and remove/install the hard disk drive.
+Here <ADMIN NOTE: Broken link has been removed from this post by Dell> are the instructions to open the case and remove/install the hard disk drive.
 Here are the XP drivers.
 Go here for help installing XP.

 PCs - XPS 730X, XPS 730, XPS 630, XPS Generation 1, Dimension 4500Monitors - 2407WFP, E248WFP, 2208WFP, SE198WFP, SE198WFP

 Hello jromine, Please follow Chris' link and information.

 I would add one other bit of information, if it is not already covered.